MAD-Vir: Metagenomic Array Detection of emerging Virus in EU

-In the Mad-Vir project the microarray chip will be to further developed in order to allow easy update with new viruses.
-The Pan-Virus Microarray detection method will be implemented in three EU reference laboratories (INIA, Spaine; APHA, UK; PIWET, Polen) besides SSI, DK.
-This will allow for harmonization and comparison of pathogen-focused methods in the consortium.
-Within the MAD-Vir consortium, this metagenomic microarray will be compared to other diagnostic methods that have already been developed (e.g. pathogen specific PCRs, Microfluidic PCRs, Nanostring) and used in the testing of suspicious and imported disease cases as well as survey-samples, sample collections, and QA-panels from the EU partners.
+The MAD-Vir project aims at further developing this microarray chip to allow easy update with new virus probes and to implement the Microarray chip method in 4 EU reference laboratories.
+This metagenomic microarray will also be compared to other diagnostic methods that have already been developed (e.g. pathogen specific PCRs, Microfluidic PCRs, Nanostring) and used in the testing of suspicious and imported disease cases as well as surveys.